FreeSlave/halflife-featureful/documentation/content/docs/configuration/entity-templates.md

 Now all babycrabs will use this template (unless the different template is set in the babycrab's properties).

+{{% /details %}}

 # Format of entities.json

 The document is an object where each property presents a named entity template.
 Template names technically can be any string, but it's better to stick to some strict set of characters, like latin letters, digits and underscore symbol, to avoid potential problems with compilers, level editors and bsp.

+{{% hint warning %}}
-Note about naming: it's better to avoid names starting with `monster_` unless you create a default template for the existing monster class.
+It's better to avoid names starting with `monster_` unless you create a default template for the existing monster class.
 Consider that you called a template `monster_bodyguard` and use it on some security guards in your mod.
 Then, at some point Featureful SDK gets updated and introduces a new monster called `monster_bodyguard`.
 The template you previously defined now automatically gets applied to the new monster class even though it wasn't your original intention.
+{{% /hint %}}

+## Properties

-Each template in the document may have the following properties:
+Each template entry in the document may have the following properties:

-## own_visual
+### own_visual

 The [visual]({{< ref visuals >}}) definition or the name of the visual from the *templates/visuals.json* for the monster's own model.
 This allows to change the default model of the monsters belonging to the template, the model scale or, for example, make the monsters semi-transparent: